mostaf7583/Telekinesis/README.md

 4. `Search` Class: The `Search` class contains various search algorithms to solve the Telekinesis problem.
 The implemented algorithms include Breadth-First Search (BFS), Depth-First Search (DFS), Depth-Limited Search (DLS), Iterative Deepening Search (IDS), Uniform Cost Search (UCS), A* Search, and Greedy Search.
 These algorithms explore the search space to find a sequence of movements that lead to the goal state.

-5. Heuristics: In your implementation, you have used two heuristics: `h1()` and `setHeuristic()`.
+5. Heuristics: In implementation,  ''  have used two heuristics: `h1()` and `setHeuristic()`.
 Heuristics are used in informed search algorithms (A* and Greedy Search) to estimate the distance from a node to the goal state.
 The `h1()` method provides a simple heuristic that returns 0, effectively turning A* and Greedy Search into Uniform Cost Search and BFS, respectively.
 The `setHeuristic()` method calculates a more sophisticated heuristic that considers the number of obstacles and their positions.

 6. Search Algorithms: Each search algorithm in the `Search` class explores the search space by expanding nodes, generating successor nodes, and adding them to the search queue.
 The algorithms use various data structures (e.g., `ArrayList`, `LinkedList`, `HashSet`) to manage the search process efficiently.